online-ml/river/docs/installation.rst

     $ python hoeffding_tree.py

-Also, we provide images with `Jupyter Notebook <http://jupyter.org/>`_.
-For more details, see `skmultiflow/scikit-multiflow <https://hub.docker.com/r/skmultiflow/scikit-multiflow>`_ Docker Hub repository.
+Also, for more examples see `Quick-Start Guide with Docker <user-guide.quick-start-docker.html>`_

 Option 4.
 Development version
 ====================================